Australian PrehistoryAustralian HistoryAustralian CultureAustralian Sport Australian Native animalsIdentity

 Dance

 The tango is one of Argentina's most famous cultural exports.
 It is quite a unique dance because it is one of the few that is designed for the man to be the focus of audience eyes.
-It is also very masculine, and the man should convey a feeling of strength as he pushes the woman around the dance floor.
 The characteristics of tango are a reflection of its origins in the brothels of Argentina.
 Bandits would come out of the mountains for female company and find it with ladies of the night.

 Even though new vogue dances prescribe sequences, dancers can still be expressive through the shape and styling.
 In competition, dancers are required to have more refined beauty and feeling in their arm and torso movements.
 Consequently, the focus is less on the sequence of steps, and more on the overall expression of feeling and beauty.
 As the dances have open positions, they have ample opportunities to show these beauty and feeling, which can make them very attractive to watch.